๐Ÿ“ŠCausal Inference

 Mediation Sensitivity Analysis

-Compare: IV sensitivity vs. RD sensitivity—IV analysis worries about the exclusion restriction (does the instrument have sneaky direct effects?), while RD analysis worries about continuity and manipulation (is the cutoff truly as-if random?).
-Both ask "what if my identifying assumption is slightly wrong?" but target completely different assumptions.
+Compare: IV sensitivity vs. RD sensitivity: IV analysis worries about the exclusion restriction (does the instrument have direct effects on the outcome?), while RD analysis worries about continuity and manipulation (is the cutoff truly as-if random?).
+Both ask "what if my identifying assumption is slightly wrong?" but they target completely different assumptions.

 Comprehensive Bias Modeling

-Sometimes you face multiple potential biases simultaneously—selection, measurement error, unmeasured confounding.
-These methods handle the messy reality of real-world data.
+Sometimes you face multiple potential biases simultaneously: selection bias, measurement error, unmeasured confounding.
+These methods handle that messy reality.

 Multiple Bias Modeling